 As a warning signal, the octopus normally flashes its iridescent rings for about a third of a second.

 To see if blue-ringed octopuses might generate their own blue iridescence, scientists immersed octopus samples in a variety of substances known to impact chromatophores and iridophores.
+Later, it was found out that none of the chemicals utilized had any effect on the octopuses’ capacity to make blue rings.
+Isn’t it a wonder?

 4. Stonefish